 B. PROCEDURE

-1. Whenever the Employer has cause to believe an employee should receive a suspension, fine, disciplinary reduction in pay or position or removal from public service, the Department Head must reduce such allegations to writing.
+1. Whenever the Employer has cause to believe an employee should receive a suspension, fine, disciplinary reduction in pay or position or removal from public service, the Employer must reduce such allegations to writing.

 2. The Employer may place the employee on administrative leave while the charges are being investigated and until the pre-disciplinary conference procedures are completed.